roman-milk/roman-milk.github.io/brian-was-bad.md

+===

- ****** Brian Was Bad ****** byJust_Plain_Bob© The night I spent with Sam showed me that I didn't really enjoy sucking cock or taking it up my ass of my own free will.
+The night I spent with Sam showed me that I didn't really enjoy sucking cock or taking it up my ass of my own free will.
 By tied up and forced?
 Now that was a totally different story.
 I see Sarah Ann two or three times a week and then I go home and confess to Colleen and then one night I will come home from work and she and her lovers punish me for my transgressions.
 Colleen makes sure that she gets plenty enjoyment out of it, but can you blame her?
 Just like I found out some things about myself, she found out that she is a gangbang loving cock hungry slut.
 But hey, it seems to be working out for both of us.
 Report_Story